PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 • Visit the Mayan Ruins of Chacchoben: The Chacchoben ruins are one of the largest and most impressive Mayan ruins in the region.
 It’s located just a short drive from the Costa Maya cruise port, and there are plenty of tour operators that offer day trips.

 • Relax on the Beach: Costa Maya has some of the most beautiful beaches in the Caribbean for the perfect beach day.
 You can spend the day swimming, sunbathing, and snorkeling.
-There are also several beach clubs that offer amenities like chairs, umbrellas, and food and drinks for the perfect day in Costa Maya.
+There are also several beach clubs that offer amenities like chairs, umbrellas, and food and drinks.

 • Go Snorkeling or Diving: The Mesoamerican Barrier Reef System, the second largest barrier reef system in the world, is located just off the coast of Costa Maya.
 There are plenty of tour operators that offer snorkeling and diving excursions.